treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

 2. **Mark phase only**: Standalone GC supports only the mark phase, identifying objects for deletion but not executing the sweep stage to delete them.
 It functions similarly to the GC's [mark-only mode]({% link howto/garbage-collection/gc.md %}#mark-only-mode).

-## How to install Standalone GC?
+## Installation

 ### Step 1: Obtain Dockerhub token

+#### lakeFS Enterprise customers

-As an enterprise customer, you should already have a dockerhub token for the `externallakefs` user.
+Contact your account manager to verify that Standalone GC is included in your license.
+Then use your dockerhub token for the `externallakefs` user.

-If not, contact us at [support@treeverse.io](mailto:support@treeverse.io).
+#### New to lakeFS Enterprise

+Please [contact us](https://lakefs.io/contact-sales/) to get trial access to Standalone GC.

 ### Step 2: Login to Dockerhub with this token